erenyesilyurt/anka/README.md

 For further instructions on using premake5, visit https://premake.github.io/docs/Using-Premake

 ## Other Notes
 Some features available in the UCI protocol (such as pondering, multi-pv and searching selected moves only) are not supported.
-Currently, there is also no support for tablebases and for an in-engine opening book.

 Anka implements some custom non-UCI commands for engine testing purposes.
 All custom commands are prefixed with anka_.